-♦ Notes to the Financial Statements
+• Notes to the Financial Statements

-The five financial statements are followed by comprehensive notes, whose purposes are to give more details about items shown on the face of the financial statements, to present information required under regulations or by the Code which is not presented elsewhere and to provide further information relevant to an understanding of the accounts.
+The four financial statements are followed by comprehensive notes, whose purposes are to give more details about items shown on the face of the financial statements, to present information required under regulations or by the Code which is not presented elsewhere and to provide further information relevant to an understanding of the accounts.
 The notes are cross-referenced to the financial statements, the accounting policies and to each other as appropriate.
-Comparative figures for 2015/16 are not shown as this is the first Statement of Accounts for the new Dorset & Wiltshire Fire and Rescue Authority.
+Comparative figures for 2016-17 are shown as required.